|

 all.
 There are other types of very effective Reflexology techniques such

-- In the Links and References page you will find links to worldwide directories of Reflexologists whose quality training I am familiar with.
+as Vertical Reflexology (www.boothvrt.com) or Nerve Reflexology (www.mnt-nr.com).
+The important thing is that the pressure applied in all the back-related zones of the foot be firm. - In the Links and References page you will find links to worldwide directories of Reflexologists whose quality training I am familiar with.
 This does not mean that Reflexologists having received a different training are necessarily bad.
 Base your evaluation on the advice I just gave you and you will be fine. |

 - In the section Backology: Tips & Facts